 Planned Parenthood delivers vital reproductive health care, sex education, and information to millions of people worldwide.

-The American College of Obstetricians and Gynecologists (ACOG) produces practice guidelines for health care professionals and educational materials for patients.
-The college facilitates programs and initiatives to improve women’s health, and advocates for members and patients.
+The American College of Obstetricians and Gynecologists (ACOG) produces practice guidelines for health care professionals and patient educational materials.
+The college facilitates programs and initiatives to improve women’s health and advocates for members and patients.

 The Trevor Project is a nonprofit organization that provides 24/7 crisis support services to LGBTQ young people.

-You can read more about the statistics of people affected by herpes here on Planned Parenthood.
+You can read more about the statistics of people affected by herpes here at Planned Parenthood.

 The primary purpose of this podcast is to educate and entertain.
 All views expressed by the persons featured on the Your Health Unlocked podcast are their own and do not reflect the opinions of the NWHN or its affiliates.
 Information provided in this podcast does not constitute medical advice.
 Consult your own provider for any medical issues that you may be experiencing.